Author: Nuno Correia

 NINO

-Shadows play on weathered textures, landscapes both natural and surreal, light dances on surfaces virtual and visceral.
+::Project by Bruno Martelli and Ruth Gibson:: Shadows play on weathered textures, landscapes both natural and surreal, light dances on surfaces virtual and visceral.
 Avatars breathe, embodying the earth, sky, and the storm within, drifting between worlds, animated by the unseen currents of a dancer’s breath, captured in the pulse of motion.
-Here, the audience no longer watches—they become space where the…
+Here, the audience…

-How could we be moved with all this data and technology around?
+::Project by Marko Milić and Uroš Krčadinac:: How could we be moved with all this data and technology around?
 Could science emphasize the awareness of our physicality, could it be translated into a dance language or choreographies and could it be systematized as a participatory installation?
 We are about to find out.
-The Field / Gaitless is an ongoing study of dance…
+The Field /…